Frank Rosenblatt: Rat brain experiments

 Beginning in 1963, Rosenblatt's interest turned to the theoretical explanation of memories, such as the question of how a human memory works over a lifetime.
 He designed and mathematically analyzed some neural network models of memory, but no convincing simulation experiment was conducted.

 Around the late 1960s, inspired by James V. McConnell's experiments with memory transfer in planarians, Rosenblatt began experiments within the Cornell Department of Entomology on the transfer of learned behavior via rat brain extracts.
 Rats were taught discrimination tasks such as Y-maze and two-lever Skinner box.
 Their brains were then extracted, and the extracts and their antibodies were injected into untrained rats that were subsequently tested in the discrimination tasks to determine whether or not there was behavior transfer from the trained to the untrained rats.
 Rosenblatt spent his last several years on this problem and showed convincingly that the initial reports of larger effects were wrong and that any memory transfer was at most very small.
 He also supervised some PhD students who investigated the role of DNA on memory.

 Other interests

 Astronomy

 Rosenblatt also had a serious research interest in astronomy and proposed a new technique to detect the presence of stellar satellites.
 He built an observatory on a hilltop behind his house in Brooktondale about 6 miles east of Ithaca.
 The possibility of extraterrestrial intelligence fascinated him; he joined the search for extraterrestrial intelligence from his observatory.
 He also studied photometry and developed a technique for "detecting low-level laser signals against a relatively intense background of non-coherent light".

 Politics

 Rosenblatt was very active in liberal politics.
-He worked in the Eugene McCarthy primary campaigns for president in New Hampshire and California in 1968 and in a series of Vietnam protest activities in Washington.
+He worked for Eugene McCarthy's 1968 presidential campaign in New Hampshire and California and joined protests against the Vietnam War in Washington.